 Sustainable, Organic, Recycled Clothing – What Does it Mean?

-‘Sustainable clothing’ is an umbrella term used to describe textiles that have been designed, manufactured and sourced in a socially and ecologically responsible way.
+An umbrella term, ‘sustainable clothing’ is used to describe textiles designed, manufactured and sourced in a socially and ecologically responsible way.

 The people involved in the production of the garments, as well as the environment itself, are protected throughout the process.